chrjs/homebridge-myhome/README.md

 ## IFTTT

-An IFFTT integration for HMRalay accessories can be enable so that each HMRelays status change is triggered to IFTTT.
+An IFFTT integration for HMRelay accessories can be enable so that each HMRelays status change is triggered to IFTTT.
 The integration can be enalbed by setting the IFTTT Webhooks Service on your IFTTT account and obtaining the authorization key, that need to be configured as *iftttkey* in the config.json file like the following:

     {